 Finally, 2 usability hypotheses that were tested were:

-If desktop workspaces are not persistently visible, users who are not familiar with using them will be less likely to accidentally enter them and lose windows in them.
+If desktop workspaces are not persistently visible, users who are not familiar with using them will be less likely to accidentally enter them and lose windows in them.and

 After reading more about GNOME 3, I think I see what is trying to be accomplished.
 I just don't like the execution.